 These are more general foundations of our new economy with a goal of make better life for all within the limits of the planet.
 The details will be sorted out by existing knowledge and experience about economics better suited for our biosphere and the trials and errors of experimentation.
 Quoting Donella Meadows:

 “Let a thousand flowers bloom and anything could happen!”.

 “Rethinking economics is not about finding the correct one (because it doesn’t exist), it’s about choosing or creating one that best serves our purpose - reflecting the context we face, the values we hold, and the aims we have.
 As humanity’s context, values, and aims continually evolve, so too should the way we envision the economy”

 A lot will probably look and behave differently in this world where we have rethought our economy because changing a goal changes almost everything.
 As Rostow wrote when trying to create economic growth in the 60s

 “each of the major characteristics of the traditional society was altered in such ways as to permit regular growth: its politics, social structure, and (to a degree) its values, as well as its economy”.

-The heroes economic growth, technology and the market are in our movie, with that classic movie twist, as Donella Meadows pointed out actually the villains.
+The heroes economic growth, technology and the market are in our movie with that classic movie twist and as Donella Meadows pointed out, actually the villains.
 Then who are the new heroes in this upcoming movie?

 We are!
 We can replace economic growth with the more clever goal of allowing all people to flourish within in limits and readjustment our socioeconomic structure and values to that end.
 The upside is that we will have an economy that doesn’t work against but for us human beings.
 It will be an economy that emphasizes human traits that the former made us forget, that we also are kind, sociable and cooperative.